Baby of the House: Philippines

 In the Congress of the Philippines, the term "Baby of the House" is rarely used; the term "Benjamin" of the chamber is used instead.
 Special treatment is not given to the youngest member of either chamber.
 However, by tradition, the youngest member of the chamber usually administers the oath of office to their incoming leader (i.e. President of the Senate and Speaker of the House of Representatives).

 The minimum age for being a member of the House of Representatives is 25 years old, while for the Senate it is 35, as stipulated in the 1987 Constitution of the Philippines.
 In 1933, Benigno Aquino, Sr. became senator at the age of 33; the Jones Law, which created the Senate, had prescribed the minimum age of 30.

-The current Benjamin of the House is Representative Jaime Cojuangco of the 1st District of Tarlac.
-Meanwhile, Senator Mark Villar has been the youngest Senator since 2022.
+The current Benjamin of the House is Representative Andrew Julian Romualdez of Tingog Sinirangan.
+Meanwhile, Senator Camille Villar has been the youngest Senator since 2025, taking over her older brother, Mark Villar.

+In the opening of the 8th Congress of the Philippines under the newly promulgated 1987 constitution, the Benjamin of the House, Gerardo Roxas Jr., was the presiding officer until a speaker was elected, instead of the secretary-general, which has not been appointed by the House by then.